chalk-it-up/slate/source/includes/_intro.md

 All shell commands use `HTTPie` instead of curl but you could use curl if you choose.
 Syntax will vary slightly.

 ## Authentication
-Upon successful logon an authentication token will be returned.
+Upon successful login an authentication token will be returned.

 Chalky API expects this authentication token to be present in the header of each request: